-Current LWV of Portland Interest Groups
+Current Portland Interest Groups

 Previous Director Kevin Bacon explains the Faubion School to the LWVPDX Education Interest Group

-Education Interest Group (EIG): This interest group has started up again after a pause during the pandemic.
-In the past, the group visited schools and interviewed school administrators.
+In the past, this group has visited schools and interviewed school administrators.
 The group organized a program on Innovations in Education with administrators from three districts for a LWVPDX public Community Education event.
 During 2023-24 the EIG presented a Community Education Program related to challenges for Portland Public Schools due to declining funding, changes in leadership, behavioral health, and student absenteeism.

 The Pines, affordable housing in SE Portland -Photo by Human Solutions